Julie Atherton: Other Ventures

-Atherton recently starred as Janet Majors in the world premiere stage production of Shock Treatment, the musical sequel to The Rocky Horror Picture Show, at the King's Head Theatre Pub in Islington, followed by the world premiere of Pure Imagination.

-Atherton is in demand as a concert performer and recently appeared as a headline performer alongside Ruthie Henshall and Aled Jones in Adam Hepkin's The Magic of the Musicals and as part of the Giggin' for Good concert series at the Actor's Church, Covent Garden.
+Atherton recently appeared as a headline performer alongside Ruthie Henshall and Aled Jones in Adam Hepkin's The Magic of the Musicals and as part of the Giggin' for Good concert series at the Actor's Church, Covent Garden.

-In 2019, Atherton directed Club Mex at Hope Mill Theatre, Manchester.
+She is also an emerging director and has directed of shows and musicals, including Bare: a Pop Opera, Game Theory, Ordinary Days and Club Mex at Hope Mill Theatre, Manchester.
+In 2023 she directed Alice Fearn in Christopher J Orton and Jon Robyns's Then, Now and Next at the Southwark Playhouse, Borough.
+Also in 2023, she directed the UK premiere of The Hello Girls at the University of Central Lancashire, as a guest director for the third year final shows.

 A Girl of Few Words

-Atherton released her first solo album on 3 October 2006.
+Atherton released her first solo album on 3 October, 2006.
 The music was composed by Charles Miller with lyrics by Kevin Hammonds and Adam Bard.